-Acupuncture II covers point location, functions, and indications of the eight remaining channels: the urinary bladder channel of foot Taiyang, the kidney channel of foot Shaoyin, the pericardium channel of hand Jueyin, the triple burner channel (San Jiao) of hand Shaoyang, the gall bladder channel of foot Shaoyang, the liver channel of hand Jueying, the Ren (Conception) channel and the Du (Governing) channel.
-This course presents the extraordinary meridians, their pathways, functions, and indications.
-This course also includes the study of major 'extra points'.
-The lab sessions focus onthe accurate point location of each of these channels and of the extra points.
-After completing this course and 211, students will have mastered the locations, functions, and indications of the basic acupuncture points of the human body.
-Prerequisites: AC211; may be taken concurrently withAC211
+This course covers point location, functions and indications of the remaining channels (the bladder channel of foot Taiyang, the kidney channel of foot Shaoyin, the pericardium channel of hand Jueyin, the sanjiao channel of hand Shaoyang, the gallbladder channel of foot Shaoyang, and the liver channel of foot Jueyin), as well as the study of major "extra points".
+The practice sessions focus on accurate point location of each of the channels and of the extra points.

+Prerequisites: AC211; may be taken concurrently with AC211